e-n-f/piano-diary/README.md

 ## 2016-12-18

 * If I cheat now and play music that is written in the key of E as if it were written in E♭, will I ever learn to play in E? #pianocapo

+## 2016-12-22

+* 14 The King and I vocal score
+* 3 Knuth's Fantasia Apocalyptica

+I'm finally starting to actually pay some attention to notated swing instead of just ignoring it and treating it as if it was all marked as straight eighth notes

+I can basically deal with four flats or two sharps now without thinking about it too much.
+But the three-sharp version of Getting To Know You is still too much.

+"The Roar of the Greasepaint" is probably the first stuff in 6/8 that I've ever felt fairly comfortable with instead of stumbling.
+(Dec 13).
+But (Dec 17) it gets trickier later in the book.

+* 18 Christmas Songs You Love to Sing

+Apparently I am basically OK (although certainly not smooth) with 1960s and 1970s stuff for the most part.
+Haven't tried to work into the 1980s or 1990s yet.
+Rhythms still too hard for me to read: Joy to the world (Jeremiah was a bullfrog), The continental walk, Monday Monday.

+Peter Gunn's ostinato is really hard for me to deal with, especially with the right hand in the bass clef, and triplets over the uneven left hand rhythm.

+* 35 100 Greatest Hits of the 60s and 70s (last 35)
+* 13 loose sheets (1960s)
+* 18 Roar of the Greasepaint
+* 30 Gem Dance Folio for 1941 (and I can do Lovely Lagoon now, although clumsily)
+* 77 The Joy of Christmas (but they're short)
+* 26 Carols and Songs of Christmas (also short)
+* 21 loose sheets (Christmas)
+* 23 Star Dance Folio #34
+* 12 Rainbow Album #4
+* 27 Manhattan Dance Folio #3
+* 31 loose sheets
+* 30 Sammy Kaye #1

+I can play stuff from the 80s too!
+Especially if I cheat and play key of E stuff in Eb.
+Hard key signatures are still hard.
+(Dec 19)

+* 28 The Best 4 TV Themes

+Dec 20: I feel right now about 80s+ music about the way I did about "Do Re Me" on Jan 19: I am not getting it right, but the failures are mere mistakes, not an inability to even contemplate it.

+The thing that *is* still basically impossible is sparse rhythms.
+"The Schuyler Sisters" from Hamilton has some places that I can't count because there's not enough context around it.
+I need to try "A lot of livin' to do" again.

+(Which is still the weird thing about "easy piano" arrangements: they are all about being as sparse as possible, which makes me wonder why rests come so much more easily to everyone else.
+Also weird that easy piano stuff prefers close note clusters in the bass to wider intervals.
+I am bad at left-hand clusters.)

+Cheating and playing B in Bb opens the door to even more things.

+* 6 loose sheets (1980s)
+* 22 The best of what's popular now!

+1980s arrangements are all boring and terrible.
+A lot of work to play with very little payoff in harmony or interest.
+They are dedicated to reproducing the recorded rhythm section.

+* 12 Hamilton (through The Room Where It Happens)

+A lot of it still very awkward through sparseness or weird harmony or complicated rhythm or things that are just hard to reach.

+* 4 Billy Joel Piano Solos (through Baby Grand)

+Arranged in an annoying style where the left hand is clustery and keeps moving at the same time as the right.

+* 4 Top Hits of 1989 (through Shake for the Skeik)

+The Love In Your Eyes is the stupidest 80s arrangement yet.

+* 2 loose sheets many times (The Peanut Vendor, Baby It's Cold Outside)

+Baby is easy because it's just vamping, no melody, so the repetition is to try to figure out how to get some melody in.
+I have spent enough time playing stupid 80s rhythm now that I can do The Peanut Vendor from 1930 basically fine now, even though it was hard a couple of weeks ago, so that's progress.

 ## 2017-01-09